DataDog/hiring-engineers/answers.md

 ### Installing Database

 Next I needed to install a database on the machine and then install the respective Datadog integration for that database.
-I decided to go with MongoDB.
+I decided to go with MongoDB as I'd used it before and was familiar with the interface and using it on the command line.
 First I updated my Ubuntu operating system from 12.04 to 14.04 in line with the instructions on MongoDB's [website](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) to install the Community Edition on Ubuntu.

-After installing MongoDB, I began the install for the integration for Datadog.
+After installing MongoDB, I began the install for the Integration for Datadog.
 I followed these [instructions](https://docs.datadoghq.com/integrations/mongo/#setup).
-I set up the `conf.yaml` file, set up the user in the mongo shell, and installed the integration on Datadog.
+I set up the `conf.yaml` file, set up the user in the `mongo` shell, and installed the integration on Datadog.
 Here you can see some screenshots on Datadog that the MongoDB integration is up and running on the host.

 ![host with mongo](images/host_with_mongo.png)
 ![mongo integration installed](images/mongo_integration_installed.png)